-The codes of conduct of a number of major Civil society organisations mainly worry about the suppliers (oil companies) and chemical companies use of bio-based raw materials in the chemical sector also explicitly require suppliers to respect their The civil society organisations that gave their input employees' right to free association and collective for this SRA specifically referred to environmental bargaining^{113,114}.
-Within the sector, the first risks related to land use (e.g. deforestation and companies are now also joining the 'Together for pollution) in vulnerable areas, as well as cases of Sustainability' (TFS) initiative, as part of which land grabbing.
-They believe this mainly occurs in companies share the results of their suppliers' audits.

-the production of palm oil and the raw materials used for bioplastics (such as sugar cane and maize).
+Civil society organisations mainly worry about the use of bio-based raw materials in the chemical sector The civil society organisations that gave their input for this SRA specifically referred to environmental risks related to land use (e.g. deforestation and pollution) in vulnerable areas, as well as cases of land grabbing.
+They believe this mainly occurs in the production of palm oil and the raw materials used for bioplastics (such as sugar cane and maize).
 For more information on land grabbing see box 1.